-Trust Chair All Non-Executive Directors Members can participate in meetings by two-way audio link including telephone, video or computer link (excepting email communication).
+Members can participate in meetings by two-way audio link including telephone, video or computer link (excepting email communication).
 Participation in this way shall be deemed to constitute presence in person at the meeting and count towards the quorum.
 The Chair of the Board of Directors will be the Chair of the Committee.
 The Vice Chair of the Board will be the Vice Chair of the Committee from the outset.
-The Vice Chair will automatically assume the authority of the Chair should the latter beabsent.
+The Vice Chair will automatically assume the authority of the Chair should the latter be absent.
 Quorum: A quorum shall be three members including the Chair or Vice Chair and at least two Non-Executive Directors.
 Voting: Each member will have one vote with the Chair having a second and casting vote, if required.
 Should a vote be necessary a decision will be determined by a simple majority.
 Attendance: a.
 Members Members will be required to attend a minimum of 75% of all meetings. b.
 Officers The Chief Executive and Chief People Officer (or equivalent executive lead for the Trust with responsibility for the human resources functions of the Trust) will be in attendance at its meetings, as and when appropriate and necessary.
 The Trust Secretary will act as Secretary to the Committee.
 Frequency: Meetings shall be held at least once per year or as required to fill Executive Director vacancies.
 Additional meetings may be arranged from time to time, if required, to support the effective functioning of the Trust.
 Authority: The Committee is authorised by the Board to investigate any activity within its Terms of Reference.
 The Committee is authorised by the Board to obtain outside legal or other independent professional advice and to secure the attendance of outsiders with relevant experience and expertise if it considers this necessary, subject always to compliance with Trust delegated authorities.
-Accountability and reporting arrangements: The Remuneration and Nomination Committee will be accountable to the Board of Directors.
+Accountability and reporting arrangements: The Nomination and Remuneration Committee will be accountable to the Board of Directors.
+The minutes of the Nomination & Remuneration Committee will be formally recorded and submitted to the Board of Directors.
 The Chair of the Committee shall draw to the attention of the Board any issues that require disclosure to it or require executive action.
+Summary minutes will also be circulated to members of the Audit Committee.
 The Committee will report to the Board annually on its work and performance in the preceding year.
 Trust standing orders and standing financial instructions apply to the operation of the Remuneration and Nomination Committee.
 Monitoring effectiveness: The Committee will undertake an annual review of its performance against its duties in order to evaluate its achievements.
 Review: These terms of reference will be reviewed at least annually by the Committee.
-Reviewed by Nominations Committee: 2 July 2020 Approved by Board of Directors: 2 July 2020 Review date: March 2021 Document owner: Mark Grimshaw, Trust Secretary 0151 702 4033 QUALITY COMMITTEE TERMS OF REFERENCE
+Reviewed by Nominations Committee: 1 July 2021 Approved by Board of Directors: 2 September 2021 Review date: April 2022 Document owner: Mark Grimshaw, Trust Secretary 0151 702 4033